-Honeyminer is an automatic multiple coin mining program that pays users to use their spare computing power.
+Honeyminer was an automatic multiple coin mining program that pays users to use their spare computing power.

-Honeyminer leverages a variation of the concept of micro mining, where participants who do not wish to invest in a dedicated mining setup contribute tiny amounts of mining power against a proportional reward.
+Honeyminer leveraged a variation of the concept of micro mining, where participants who do not wish to invest in a dedicated mining setup contribute tiny amounts of mining power against a proportional reward.

 The MS Windows based software will run in the background and will leverage your GPU’s to mine several cryptocurrencies.

 It automatically converts your mining effort into Satoshis and pays out daily.

 In exchange for the mining program and pool operation, Honeyminer will charge a 8% fee for single GPU miners and 2.5% for multiple GPU miners.

 This is a reasonable fee structure considering the compexity involved.